 Located at the base of Exit Glacier, the Nature Center has rangers on staff to answer questions, there are exhibits of the glacier and an Alaska Geographic Bookstore is onsite.
 The trailhead for the Harding Icefield Trail is located here, as well.

 There’s plenty to do inside the park.
-There’s no chance you’ll feel like you’re without much to do.
 Here are some of the best activities to do.

 Since a good deal of Kenai Fjords is only accessible by water, a boat tour is a great way to get your feet wet when it comes to understanding this immense park.
 Many tours leave from the small boat harbor in Seward and are run by private vendors.
 Park rangers provide geology presentations at the Kenai Fjords Tour’s lunch stop on Fox Island.